Dukkah Dusted Lamb Cutlets with Quinoa and Aubergine Salad

 - 1 aubergine

 First prepare the dukkah spice and nut blend.
-In a pestle and mortar crush the cloves, fennel, coriander, cumin, paprika, salt, pepper, turmeric and dried chillies to a powder.
-Add the hazelnuts, pistachio nuts and sesame seeds, mix lightly and the dukkah spice and nut blend is ready to be used.
-Store the mixture in a airtight container until needed.
+Using a pestle and mortar, crush the cloves, fennel, coriander and cumin seeds, the paprika, salt, turmeric, dried chillies and black pepper together to form a powder.
+Add the hazelnuts, pistachios and sesame seeds and mix lightly.
+The dukkah spice and nut blend is ready to be used, so transfer the mixture to an airtight container until needed (see Cook’s Notes).

-Next prepare the lamb cutlets.
-In a small mixing bowl mix the dukkah spice and nut blend with the oil, honey, lemon juice and zest.
-Season the lamb cutlets with salt and freshly cracked black pepper, dip each cutlet into the dukkah mixture, rub the mix in, coating both sides.
-Let the cutlets marinade for 40 minutes.
+Next, prepare the lamb cutlets.
+In a small mixing bowl, mix the dukkah spice and nut blend with the sesame oil, honey and lemon zest and juice.
+Season the lamb cutlets with salt and pepper, then dip each cutlet into the dukkah mixture, rubbing the mix in and coating both sides.
+Place the cutlets in a shallow dish, cover and then leave them to marinate in the fridge for 40 minutes.

-While the lamb is marinading prepare the salad.
-First cook the quinoa in a medium size saucepan. put in the quinoa, turmeric, salt and pepper and cover with twice as much cold water.
-Bring to the boil, reduce the heat to a gentle simmer and cook until the quinoa is tender to the bite (almost like pasta, al-dente and not completely pappy).
-Once cooked, drain the quinoa using a sieve (a colander’s holes are too big and it will all wash away) refresh under cold running water and drain.
+While the lamb is marinating, prepare the salad.
+First cook the quinoa in a medium saucepan.
+Put the quinoa, turmeric and some salt and pepper in the pan and cover with twice as much cold water.
+Bring to the boil, then reduce the heat to a gentle simmer, cover and cook until the quinoa is tender to the bite (almost like pasta, al dente and not completely pappy), about 12–15 minutes.
+Once cooked, drain the quinoa using a sieve (colander holes are too big and it will all wash away), refresh under cold running water and drain again.
+Meanwhile, soak the sultanas in boiling water for about 10 minutes or until plumped up, then drain and set aside.

-Griddle the Aubergines, heat a griddle pan.
-Wash and cut the aubergine in 1/2 cm thick rounds.
-Season with salt and freshly cracked black pepper on both sides.
-Griddle the aubergines on the hot griddle pan, do not add any oil, cook for approximately 2 minutes on either sides, you are looking for dark griddle marks.
-Place the hot aubergines in a tray and pour the vinaigrette over, leave to soak and absorb the vinaigrette for 20 minutes, turn them over after 10 minutes.
+Next, griddle the aubergine.
+Heat a griddle pan over a high heat until hot.
+While the pan is heating, cut the aubergine into 5mm-thick rounds and season with salt and pepper on both sides.
+Griddle the aubergine slices (you may need to do this in two batches) on the hot griddle pan (do not add any oil) for about 2 minutes on each side (you want to achieve dark griddle marks on both sides).
+Transfer the hot aubergine slices to a tray or large shallow dish and pour the vinaigrette over, then leave to soak and absorb the vinaigrette for 20 minutes, turning them over after 10 minutes.

-Finish the quinoa salad: Mix the drained quinoa, cooked and sliced green beans, chopped herbs, drained soaked golden sultanas together, season to taste and then drizzle the vinaigrette from the tray over to bind it all together, add further vinaigrette to taste.
+Now finish the quinoa salad.
+Mix the drained quinoa, green beans, chopped herbs and soaked (drained) sultanas together, season to taste and then drizzle the vinaigrette from the tray/dish of aubergine slices over to bind it all together.

-Serve the lamb with the quinoa and aubergine salad with natural yoghurt.
+Serve the lamb cutlets with the quinoa salad, layered with the aubergine slices, with some natural yogurt dotted over.

-With the summer and BBQ season approaching make super yummy chicken skewers as follows: Cut deboned chicken thigh meat into large even size pieces (I cut deboned thighs in half, leave the skin on for extra flavour) make the marinade as per the recipe above for the lamb cutlets (remember to double the quantities for a large amount of chicken), leave to marinade over night and the following day I skewer the diced chicken onto metal skewers, about 4 pieces per skewer and cook them over a hot BBQ.
-It’s delicious served with a yoghurt based sauce such as the saffron yoghurt or even plain yoghurt mixed with seasoning and chopped mint, delicious!
+With the summer and barbecue season approaching, why not make some super yummy chicken skewers as follows: Cut deboned chicken thigh meat (about 750g–1kg) into large, even-sized pieces (I cut deboned thighs in half, leaving the skin on for extra flavour).
+Make the marinade as above for the lamb cutlets and combine it with the chicken pieces, then leave them to marinate overnight in the fridge.
+The following day, I skewer the chicken pieces on to metal skewers (about 4 pieces per skewer) and cook them over a hot barbecue for 10–12 minutes or until cooked through, turning regularly.
+Remove from the heat, cover with foil and leave them to rest for 5 minutes before serving.
+They’re delicious served with natural yogurt mixed with seasoning and chopped fresh mint.